Frequently Asked Questions

 Where does my order ship from?

 Most items ship from our warehouse in Urbana, Iowa.
 Orders placed before 2:00 PM Central Time Monday through Friday will ship out the door the same day.
-Draftcaps will ship from Massachusetts and Vent Covers ship from New York.
+Draftcaps ship from Massachusetts and Vent Covers ship from New York.
 Both of these usually ship the next business day.

 Where is EcoFoil radiant barrier made?